ComputationalRadiationPhysics/Xeus-Cling-CUDA-Example/README.md

-# GOF-Cling-CUDA-Example
+# Xeus-Cling-CUDA-Example
-Game-of-Life example notebook for the xeus-cling-cuda kernel.
+Different example notebooks for the xeus-cling-cuda kernel.